jonathansayer/CV/README.md

 - Recognise the importance of continuously learning new skills in the tech industry.
 - Learning new technologies is the most exciting part about working in tech.
 - Self taught in Ruby, Javascript, Rails, Angular and C++.
-- Learnt how to use the Ionic framework in order to launch final project and Makers Academy, [Detour](https://github.com/zeus-org/detour-ionic)
+- Learnt how to use the Ionic framework in order to launch final project and Makers Academy, [Detour](https://github.com/zeus-org/detour-ionic).

 #### Agile Coding Methodology

-- Adopting an Agile approach when coding allows the code to be easily read, altered and added to by others.
+- Recognise Agile Coding as the most effecient and reliable way to build a product.
-- The code should also be test driven to allow other developers to see what the code does and to allow other alterations to be made easily, whilst ensuring the code the be bug free and written in it's simplest form.
+- Fequent comminication within a team and test driven code ensures an Agile code base.
-- I have been test driving code since the start of my coding career at Makers and have never looked back.
-From my first Project at Makers Academy, the [airport challenge](https://github.com/jonathansayer/airport_challenge), to my last project, the [Todo List](https://github.com/jonathansayer/todo_challenge) Challenge, has been test driven and written using the Agile Methodology.
+- All my code is test driven.
+From my first Project at Makers Academy, the [airport challenge](https://github.com/jonathansayer/airport_challenge), to my last project, the [Todo List](https://github.com/jonathansayer/todo_challenge) Challenge, has been test driven and written using an Agile Methodology.

 #### Ruby using a PostgresSQL database

-- Many of my projects, such as [Chitter](https://github.com/jonathansayer/Chitter_Redo) or [Detour](https://github.com/zeus-org/detour-ionic) have been written using a Ruby framework pair with a PostgreSQL database and tested using the Rspec framework.
+- Projects, such as the [Chitter](https://github.com/jonathansayer/Chitter_Redo) challenge have been written in Ruby, with a PostgreSQL database and tested using Rspec.
-- One of my current projects is to build a [Chess Game](https://github.com/jonathansayer/chess) using rails.
-I chose to develop a chess game as it offers a challenge both in the backend logic and in the front end.
+- A current project, the [Chess Game](https://github.com/jonathansayer/chess), is built on Rails with a PostgreSQL database.

 #### JavaScript